ianstormtaylor/slate/.changeset/fix-toSlatePoint-suppress-throw.md

 ---
-"slate-dom": patch
+'slate-dom': patch
 ---

 Fix `toSlatePoint` not respecting `suppressThrow` when `toSlateNode` throws.
-Previously only errors from `findPath` were guarded; errors from the preceding `toSlateNode` call would propagate unconditionally even with `suppressThrow: true`.
+Only errors from `findPath` were guarded; errors from the preceding `toSlateNode` propagated unconditionally even with `suppressThrow: true`.